- October 29, 2019

 Transparency is important and we are happy to provide residents with key information.
 Financial documents are viewable by the public without having any credentials or needing to log in.
 Just click the link below to go to our financial documents page.

 The 2020 Proposed County Budget is available for review.
 The Stephens County Commissioners provide budget information to county taxpayers, residents and the general public.
 Click below to view.

-Beginning July 1, 2016 anyone wishing to speak at a Stephens County Board of Commission meeting must fill out The Meeting Appearance Form and turn in to the County Clerk, 37 W. Tugalo Street, no later than the Friday prior to the next regularly scheduled Commission meeting.
+Anyone wishing to speak at a Commission meeting must fill out a Meeting Appearance Form and turn into the County Clerk no later than the Friday prior to the next regularly scheduled Commission meeting.
+Click to download.

 Click below to use our events calendar to keep up with what is going on in Stephens County government.
 All meetings and court schedules are posted along with other important dates.
 Click below to view.

 Stay Informed is a free, subscription-based service designed to keep you informed of the latest happenings in Stephens County, GA.
 Whenever you see the Stay Informed icon, you can subscribe to get content updates delivered via email or RSS feed.